sdpoueme/sdpoueme/innovation.md

 ---

 > *"The world is at an inflection point; advancement in AI, robotics, healthcare or earth observation will unveil new markets.
-We have more opportunities now than ever to solve major challenges and build a brighter future for the next generations."* - 2023
+We have more opportunities now than ever to solve major challenges and build a brighter future for the next generations."* - Serge Poueme, 2023

 ---